MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nc-ws2spi-lpnspsetservice.md

 </table>

-When the  <i>dwControlFlags</i> parameter is set to <b>SERVICE_MULTIPLE</b>, this enables an application to manage its addresses independently.
+When the  <i>dwControlFlags</i> parameter is set to **SERVICE_MULTIPLE**, this enables an application to manage its addresses independently.
 This is useful when the application must manage its protocols individually or when the service resides on more than one computer.
 For example, when a service uses more than one protocol, one listening socket may abort, but the other sockets remain operational.
 In this example, the service could deregister the aborted address without affecting the other addresses.

-When using <b>SERVICE_MULTIPLE</b>, an application must not let old addresses remain in the object.
-This can happen if the application aborts without issuing a <b>RNRSERVICE_DEREGISTER</b> request.
+When using **SERVICE_MULTIPLE**, an application must not let old addresses remain in the object.
+This can happen if the application aborts without issuing a **RNRSERVICE_DEREGISTER** request.
 When a service registers, it should store its addresses.
 On its next call, the service should explicitly deregister these old addresses before registering new addresses.

 <h3><a id="Service_Properties"></a><a id="service_properties"></a><a id="SERVICE_PROPERTIES"></a>Service Properties</h3>
 The following table lists <a href="https://docs.microsoft.com/windows/desktop/api/winsock2/ns-winsock2-wsaquerysetw">WSAQUERYSET</a> member names and describes how service property data is represented.
 Members labeled as (Optional) can be supplied with a null pointer.